7 Steps to Create a Professional eBay Listing

 Another crucial part of the shipping process is protecting yourself from unconfirmed shipping.
 Select a service that provides a tracking number that you can upload to eBay.
 The best way to make sure a tracking number is uploaded is to use eBay or PayPal shipping labels.
 Using either of those services will allow the tracking number to be automatically posted to eBay.

 Another equally crucial part of the shipping process is speediness.
-Your goal should be 1 day handling time, which is required if you want to become a Top Rated Seller.
+Your goal should be one-day handling time, which is required if you want to become a Top Rated Seller.
 In order to achieve this goal you must be able to ship the item the next or same day that payment is recorded.
 To achieve this, have your item either prepackaged or easily available for shipping.

 Free Tip: Instead of dragging each item to the post office, schedule a pick-up.
 This is a free service via USPS and is quick and easy to do.